What is natural gas?

 Who are the largest producers and consumers of LNG?

-The largest producer of LNG is Qatar, whose liquefaction capacity is roughly one-quarter of global LNG liquefaction capacity as of mid-2011.
+The largest producer of LNG is Qatar, whose liquefaction capacity is roughly one-quarter of global LNG liquefaction capacity as of late 2013.
 Qatar saw a massive expansion of its capacity, which has increased by 63 bcm since early 2009 to reach 105 bcm.
 Indonesia, Malaysia, Australia and Algeria are also significant LNG exporters.
-Russia and Yemen began exporting in 2009, and Peru in 2010.
-Angola is expected to start exporting in 2012, and Papua New Guinea in 2014.
-Australia is set to become the second largest LNG exporter behind Qatar by 2016 – six projects are currently committed or under construction, representing 60 bcm of new capacity.
+Russia and Yemen began exporting in 2009, Peru in 2010 and Anglola in 2013.
+Papua New Guinea is expected to start exporting in 2014.
+Australia is set to become the second largest LNG exporter behind Qatar by 2016 – seven projects are currently committed or under construction, representing over 80 bcm of new capacity.

 What are unconventional sources of gas?

 Unconventional sources of gas are trapped underground by impermeable rocks, such as coal, sandstone and shale.
 There are three types of unconventional gas: shale gas (found in shale deposits); coal bed methane, or CBM also known as coal seam gas (CSG) in Australia (extracted from coal beds); and, tight gas (trapped underground in impermeable rock formations).